 The International Day for Street Children takes place on April 12th.
-Now in its fourth year, the day provides a platform for the millions of street children around the world to speak out so that their rights cannot be ignored.
+The day provides a platform for the millions of street children around the world to speak out so that their rights cannot be ignored.

 Danny Boyle, Director – Slumdog Millionaire, 28 Days Later